NATIONAL GET FUNKY DAY

-Laura Ingalls completes her transcontinental flight across the United States her Gipsy Moth biplane.
-The journey began from Roosevelt Field in New York and ended in Grand Central Air Terminal in Glendale, California, marking the flight as the first transcontinental flight completed by a woman.
+Laura Ingalls completes her transcontinental flight across the United States with her Gipsy Moth biplane.
+The journey began at Roosevelt Field in New York and ended in Grand Central Air Terminal in Glendale, California.
+The achievement marked the first transcontinental flight completed by a woman.

 President Harry Truman addresses the nation via television.
-In the first presidential television address, Truman called for a reduction in gran usage from farmers and distillers to aid Europeans.
+In the first presidential television address, Truman called for a reduction in grain usage from farmers and distillers to aid Europeans.

 The first James Bond Film, Dr. No, premieres in London.
 The film starred Sean Connery as 007.

 Public Broadcast Sevice (PBS) beings broadcasting.
 Throughout its years of operation, PBS has broadcast a variety of shows for all ages.
-From news and arts to documentaries and dramas, the shows are primarily created by member stations.
-Some of the most popular include Sesame Street, Mr. Rogers’ Neighborhood, PBS NewsHour, The French Chef, Finding Your Roots, Downton Abbey and Call the Midwife.
+From news and arts to documentaries and dramas, member stations a large portion of the programming.
+Some of the most popular include Sesame Street, Mr. Rogers’ Neighborhood, PBS NewsHour, The French Chef, Finding Your Roots, Downton Abbey, and Call the Midwife.

 Flying aboard Challenger 6, Marc Garneau becomes the first Canadian in space.

 Celebrating the company’s 45th anniversary, PSI Seminars (USA/Canada) hosted 339 participants in the world’s longest trust fall.
 The event took place in Clearlake Oaks, California.